 This day holds great importance in a Christian belief.
 In 33AD, Jesus was arrested by Pontius Pilate and ordered a crucifixion.
 Jesus sacrificed and paid for the sins of the World.
 He was beaten with metal edge whips, crowned with thorny branches.

 If He was a criminal, it’s quite interesting to explore and note why many people follow Him and celebrate His death every year!

 “The only person whose death is celebrated in the world is Jesus Christ.”

 How to Celebrate and Wish Good Friday, 2022?

 Good Friday is a day of mourning, and it is actually not a day to rejoice.
 At the same time, it is a day when Jesus took the sins of the World on Him that whoever believes in Him will be saved, and all their sins will be washed away.
 This forgiveness of sins and display of mercy is what make this Friday a ‘Good Friday’.

-In 2021, Easter will celebrate it on 2nd April.
-If you wonder how Christians spend this Holy day, then I must tell you that it varies according to country, region, culture, doctrine, personal conviction and more.
+In 2021, Easter will celebrate on the 2nd of April.
+If you wonder how Christians spend this Holy day, then I must tell you that it varies according to country, region, culture, doctrine, personal conviction, and more.
 In India, there is a church service that may be of 3 to 5 hours long.
-The core message of the sermon is generally centred on the seven statements Jesus said from the cross.
+The core message of the sermon is generally centered on the seven statements Jesus said from the cross.
 You might have heard one “Father forgive them, as they do not know what they are doing”.

 Some people fast on this day and restrain from eating meat.
 However, some believe that this event happened once, and now Christ is not on the cross so rather than mourning, one should be rejoicing and express gratitude for what He has done for us.